Eating Sushi Causes Man To Battle Flesh-Eating Bacteria, Eventually Loses Forearm

 — @aplombfashions (@aplombfashions) August 29, 2018

 Although the most recent case is centered on raw sushi, the same complications can arise from eating raw oysters.
 If sushi, raw oysters, and other types of raw or lightly cooked seafood are on your typical menu, it’s wise to stick with well-known, highly reputable sources.
 Those who cook their own seafood should always be careful with their preparation methods.
-Any open wounds on the hands and arms provide a prime entry point for vibrio vulnificus, AKA the flesh-eating bacteria.
+Any open wounds on the hands and arms provide a prime entry point for vibrio vulnificus, aka the flesh-eating bacteria.